Opelika Crush Soccer Club – Frequently Asked Questions (FAQ)

 - W. James Samford Soccer Complex (next to the Opelika Sportsplex and Aquatics Center): 5 full-size grass fields

-- Floral Park: 1 regulation-size turf field and 4 small-sided turf fields
+- Floral Park : 1 regulation turf field and 4 small-sided turf fields

 Please contact Club Director Missy Martin at 334-444-2923.